tantikristanti/grobid-medical-report/README.md

 ```
 > cd PATH-TO-GROBID/grobid/grobid-medical-report

-> ./gradlew train_medical_report
+> ./gradlew train_medical_report_segmenter
 ```

-The training data must be under ```grobid-medical-report/resources/dataset/medical-report/corpus```
+The training data must be under ```grobid-medical-report/resources/dataset/medical-report-segmenter/corpus```

 ### Evaluating Only

-For evaluating under the labeled data under ```grobid-medical-report/resources/dataset/medical-report/evaluation```, use the command:
+For evaluating under the labeled data under ```grobid-medical-report/resources/dataset/medical-report-segmenter/evaluation```, use the command:

 ```
->  ./gradlew eval_medical_report
+>  ./gradlew eval_medical_report_segmenter
 ```

 ### Automatic Corpus Split

-To split automatically and randomly the available annotated data (under ```resources/dataset/medical-report/corpus/```) into a training set and an evaluation set, we use the following commands:
+To split automatically and randomly the available annotated data (under ```resources/dataset/medical-report-segmenter/corpus/```) into a training set and an evaluation set, we use the following commands:

 ```
 >  ./gradlew eval_medical_report_split